duclingg/tiny-calc-flex/README.md

 Each operator `op` has it's own rule from the predefined operator types above.
 It will change the state based on it the rule it met or not, similar to the `digit` rule.

-The `calculate()` function also checks for the correct state (state 3) otherwise it will throw an error.
+The `calculate()` function checks for the correct state (state 3) otherwise it will throw an error.
 It also checks for divion by zero edge case.
 ```
 void calculate() {
     if (state != 3) {